Enrique-Giottonini/Enrique-Giottonini.github.io/content/post/spark-week-2-breakable-toy-1/index.md

 The project is not complex per se, but I plan to take my time, digging more than necessary into the tools.

 I planned my work by reviewing and clarifying requirements, breaking down requirements into tasks, estimating task durations, and implementing the frontend and backend.
 If the project was bigger I would also design a high-level architecture, and create user-stories.
-I was thinking about using [Atlassian](https://www.atlassian.com/) to track my progress since I heard is the way to go for most clients to manage and track progress, but I plan to check it later.
+I was thinking about using [Atlassian](https://www.atlassian.com/) to track my progress since I heard is the way to go for most, but I plan to check it later.
 I learned about the concept of "spikes" in kanban boards and created a kanban board in a blank page to track my progress.

 This is how my kanban board ended up like: